 Leadership & Management

-The competition is even more pronounced at Year 7.
-With 438 applications for 210 offers, the subscription proportion stands at 2.09.
-Parents should note that as an all-through school, many places in the secondary phase are filled by students moving up from the academy’s own primary wing.
+Year 7 entry is also coordinated through Bradford Council.
+Parents should note that as an all-through school, many places in the secondary phase are filled by students moving up from the academy's own primary wing, so external applicants should check the current admissions arrangements carefully.

 Admissions are handled by Bradford Council.
 While distance is a key factor, the school’s Church of England status means that some places are allocated based on faith criteria.
 Families should refer to the local authority’s admissions booklet to understand how these categories are prioritized each year.